H4HWV2011/msjarvis-public-docs/thesis/37-constitutional-principles-service.md

-> **Why this matters for Polymathmatic Geography**
+# 37. Constitutional Principles Service and Governance Layer

+**Carrie Kidd (Mamma Kidd) · Mount Hope, WV**
+**Last updated: March 22, 2026**

+---

+## Why This Matters for Polymathmatic Geography

-> This chapter describes the Constitutional Guardian service that provides constitutional compliance checking grounded in the United States Constitution and validated against PostgreSQL `msjarvisgis` (port 5432, 91 GB, 501 tables, 5.4M+ verified GBIM beliefs).
+This chapter describes the Constitutional Guardian service that provides constitutional compliance checking grounded in the United States Constitution and validated against PostgreSQL msjarvisgis (port 5432, 91 GB, 501 tables, 5.4M+ verified GBIM beliefs).
 It supports:

-> - **P1 – Every where is entangled** by ensuring that constitutional protections propagate through all services and paths, from gateway to barrier to consciousness layers, all grounded in PostgreSQL GBIM community knowledge.
+- **P1 – Every where is entangled** by ensuring that constitutional protections propagate through all services and paths, from gateway to barrier to consciousness layers, all grounded in PostgreSQL GBIM community knowledge.
-> - **P3 – Power has a geometry** by making constitutional authority the highest architectural layer — explicitly documented, versioned, audited, and queryable — rather than hiding governance rules in opaque code.
+- **P3 – Power has a geometry** by making constitutional authority the highest architectural layer — explicitly documented, versioned, audited, and queryable — rather than hiding governance rules in opaque code.
-> - **P5 – Design is a geographic act** by treating constitutional principles as designed artifacts that encode community sovereignty (10th Amendment) and anti-extraction protections for Appalachian communities documented in PostgreSQL GBIM.
+- **P5 – Design is a geographic act** by treating constitutional principles as designed artifacts that encode community sovereignty (10th Amendment) and anti-extraction protections for Appalachian communities documented in PostgreSQL GBIM.
-> - **P12 – Intelligence with a ZIP code** by grounding equal protection (14th Amendment) and community sovereignty (10th Amendment) principles in West Virginia-specific contexts validated against PostgreSQL GeoDB and GBIM institutional knowledge.
+- **P12 – Intelligence with a ZIP code** by grounding equal protection (14th
+  Amendment) and community sovereignty (10th Amendment) principles in West Virginia-specific contexts validated against PostgreSQL GeoDB and GBIM institutional knowledge.
-> - **P16 – Power accountable to place** by maintaining a persistent audit log of every constitutional decision, making all blocks, allows, and principle applications queryable and transparent to communities.
+- **P16 – Power accountable to place** by maintaining a persistent audit log of every constitutional decision, making all blocks, allows, and principle applications queryable and transparent to communities.

->
-> As such, this chapter belongs to the **Computational Instrument** tier: it specifies the Constitutional Guardian as a dedicated service with U.S. Constitution-grounded principles, defense-in-depth integration (gateway + BBB), persistent audit logging, version control, and PostgreSQL validation.
+As such, this chapter belongs to the **Computational Instrument tier**: it specifies the Constitutional Guardian as a dedicated service with U.S.
+Constitution-grounded principles, defense-in-depth integration (gateway + BBB), persistent audit logging, version control, and PostgreSQL validation.

+---

 ```
 ┌─────────────────────────────────────────────────────────────┐
 │   Constitutional Guardian Architecture                      │